vantage-sh/docs.vantage.sh/docs/autopilot.md

 Autopilot is a managed service for AWS customers that automatically applies Reserved Instances on your behalf.
 It workes by regularly evaluating your compute workloads and procuring **no upfront** Reserved Instances on your behalf to ensure that you're always maximizing your savings from a commitment perspective.
 Autopilot charges a fee of 5% of the savings found to align interests with you to maximize savings.
 In the event that your compute workloads decrease, Autopilot will automatically list to sell out of Reserved Instances on the EC2 Reserved Instance Marketplace to ensure that you're not overcommitted.
+Please note that there is a minimum 30 day hold time imposed by AWS for all reserved instances so you should only enable Autopilot if you don't expect material downward changes in your infrastructure within 30 days.

 Depending on your mix of EC2 instances used, Autopilot can reduce your compute costs by over 60%.